MeshariAlsh/Deepgram/readme.md

-# Instagram DM Automation Bot with Deepseek Chat API
+# Deepgram - Instagram Bot with Deepseek Chat API

-This project automates the process of reading Instagram Direct Messages (DMs) and generating human-like responses using the Deepseek Chat API.
-It also supports posting images to Instagram.
-The project is designed with modularity and error handling in mind, making it easy to maintain and extend.
+This project automates the process of reading Instagram DMs and generating human-like responses using the Deepseek Chat API.
+It is also a post scheduler for pre-made content.
 ## Features

 - **Instagram DM Processing:**